I’m Spencer, and I suffer from a mental health disorder.

 My wife didn’t know anything was amiss.
 She didn’t even know I was depressed.
 I didn’t want to bother her with my troubles; I thought my existence was enough of a burden already.
 I made orderly plans for my suicide, but the illness was starting to give me impulses to do it quickly without waiting for my plan.
 It was at this point that I knew I was powerless to stop my looming addiction and my suicidal impulses.
 So one evening, after the kids were in bed, God gave me the courage to do one of the most difficult things I’ve ever had to do in my life: I went to my wife and said, “I’ve been depressed, and I need help.”

 I believe God has called me to share my experiences in order to help others who are suffering.
 Neither the people in my life nor I knew how to seek treatment for depression.
 No one had the tools to dig deep and realize how close to suicide I had become and my urgent need for treatment.
 When I share my testimony, I try to give hope to the suffering and tools to the rest so that people can get the help they need.
 It’s ok to ask someone if they are depressed.
 It’s ok to ask if they are suicidal.
 And it’s ok to ask for help.
 It’s hard, I know.
 If there’s one thing I want everyone to know, it is this: you are loved.
-The illness of depression may give you disbelief but trust me, I’ve been there, and it’s true.
+The illness and enemy may give you disbelief but trust me, I’ve been there, and it’s true.
 YOU ARE LOVED.